Six Weeks In Fiji

 I returned to the Bamboo Backpackers.
 I gingerly climbed up into one of the tunnels.
 If I was not careful I would break my neck.

-The next morning I found my way to the Smugglers Cove.
-Smugglers Cove is a few minutes walking distance from the Bamboo Backpackers.
-Smugglers Cove was a hive of frenetic humanity.
-At the reception my name was soon found.
-My valuables were put in storage, and I was ushered to my dormitory.
-My dormitory provided lockers and a Western bathroom.
-You could get anything you wanted in Smugglers Cove as befitted its name, if not contraband.
-I found the nice Smugglers Cove bar and restaurant on the ground floor overlooking the beach which was filled up with restaurants and bars.
+I found the friendly Smugglers Cove bar and restaurant on the ground floor overlooking the beach which was filled up with restaurants and bars.
 I ordered a Fiji beer.
 I always select an alcohol ethnic to its location.
-Outside New Zealand, I have to restrict my alcohol drinking.
-Outside New Zealand, I drink freely the ethnic ales.
+Inside New Zealand, I restrict my alcohol drinking to social occasions.
+Outside New Zealand, I drink moderately the ethnic ales.
 That is either because they are brewed as an accompaniment to food rather than intoxication, or they relieve my nerves in foreign language lands.
 Then I took a stroll down the beach.
 I gazed at the sun set and recalled the song lyrics of Lisa Lei: the purple shadows fall.

 I was the first passenger on the bus which picked up passengers from several Nadi hotels.
 I sat next to the driver.
 We were both chatty fellows.
 When I mentioned I was a bit nauseous from last nights' Indian food, he carefully said he was Indian.
 I had noticed a distinctive Fijian appearance which blends in both races so that you usually or often cannot tell.
 I mentioned the barrenness of the countryside.
 He said.
 The land we saw through the bus windows was all farmed by Indians.
 The Fijians still lived in their villages in the hinterlands.
 I noticed he said Indian farmers, not Indian tenants.
 The young people, he said, don't want to work the back breaking land which is suitable only for growing sugar cane.
 They come into the cities to find work.